Instructions for installing the 64 bit driver for Vista and Windows 7 and 8

 Contrary to what many say, the Palm Desktop will work on the new Windows operating systems, Vista and Windows 7, with either the 32 or 64 bit OS.
 If you have the 32 bit OS then do not install the driver below as it is not necessary.
 If you have the 64 bit OS you will need the driver below and once it is installed your Palm will hotsync with your computer just as previous systems.
 To find out if you have the 32 or 64 bit OS please use the link below;

-We can arrange to dial into your computer and install the required driver remotely, the typical fee for this service is $25 and is only collected if we are successful in hotsyncing your Palm to your 64 bit OS, please see our PalmDr Phone Service for details and available hours.
+We can arrange to dial into your computer and install the required driver remotely, the typical fee for this service is $25 for the first 30 minutes, please see our PalmDr Phone Service for details and available hours.

 The ACEECA corporation has developed a 64 bit driver for their handhelds, running the Palm OS, so the instructions refer to an Aceeca device/PDA – just ignore this labeling and know they mean the Palm device.
 This driver is only necessary for the USB driver, it is not necessary for the BlueTooth(BT), Infra Red(IR), WiFi, or serial.